Ayush-sk-Pathak/Continuum/docs/LESSONS_LEARNED.md

 3. Then run full tests: `pytest tests/file.py -v`

 ### When Tests Fail
-1. Read the **exact error message** â€” it usually names the missing field/method
+1. Read the **exact error message** Ã¢â‚¬â€ it usually names the missing field/method
 2. Check the **source of truth file** for correct interface
 3. Fix the **actual bug** (might be in test mock OR in production code)
 4. **Update this document** with the lesson learned